Updated: Nov 2, 2021

 1. Use the right kit

 While it's not just about having the correct gear, using the appropriate equipment for your subject matter will make your initial macro journey far less frustrating.
 If you are shooting with a compact camera, swat up on your model's macro settings - you'll be surprised how much you can achieve with even a basic compact.
 However, if you shoot with a macro four-thirds or DSLR, purchase at least one macro lens that's suitable for your camera type.
+If you have ever wondered what is an atom, get a macro lens.
 You should also purchase at least one, but preferably two strobes to light your subject.

 Bluewater Photo Store has a great range of macro lens and strobe options.